It’s been a few years since I wrote my Canadian buyer’s guide to Android TV boxes, and a lot has changed.

-In my experience, many of these box-sellers are just looking to make a quick buck.
-Customer service is usually nonexistent and it can be impossible to get in touch with them after the sale.
+In my experience, many of these box-sellers just want to make a quick buck.
+Customer service is usually nonexistent, and getting in touch with them can be impossible after the sale.

 I wish it were easier to shop for an Android TV box in Canada.
-You have to deal with horrible exchange rates and exorbitant shipping costs.
-That can turn an otherwise good deal into one that just doesn’t make sense.
+You have to deal with horrible exchange rates and excessive shipping costs, which can turn an otherwise good deal into one that doesn’t make sense.

 The good news is that streaming is alive and well (and legal), despite all the changes that have happened over the last few years.
 It’s still possible to find an Android TV box that makes sense for Canadians, despite all the challenges.